Online LPN to BSN Programs in Florida: School Reviews & More

 Can I get financial aid to help pay for my LPN to BSN program in Florida?

-Financial aid can make a big impact on your education and career.
+Financial aid can make a big impact on your wallet.
 Scholarships, grants, and other awards lessen a student’s financial burden both during their academic studies and following graduation.
-Fortunately for LPN to BSN students, there are several funding resources to explore.
+Fortunately for LPN to BSN students, several funding and financial aid resources are available.

 The best place to begin your financial aid search is with the individual schools offering LPN to BSN programs, which often extend nursing-specific awards to new and incoming students.
-Professional nursing associations and organizations, like the Florida Nurses Association, also provide scholarships and grants.
-Additionally, some employers offer tuition assistance opportunities to their most valued employees.
-See our main financial aid page and nursing scholarship guide for more information on funding help for your LPN to BSN degree program.
+Professional nursing associations and organizations like the Florida Nurses Association also provide scholarships and grants.
+Additionally, some employers offer tuition assistance opportunities.

 Are hybrid and online LPN programs more affordable than campus programs in Florida?

-Both in-person and hybrid/online programs cost about the same on paper, meaning that tuition rates are typically the same for online and on-campus program.
+Both in-person and hybrid/online programs cost about the same on paper.
 But it’s worth looking beyond tuition rates alone to determine your actual total education cost.
 For example, studying online can save you money in terms of the transportation costs of traveling to and from campus to attend classes in-person.
+However, some schools tack on a technology fee over and above tuition for these online courses.
+So research tuition and fees costs thoroughly prior to enrollment.

 Whether you choose to work as an LPN or an RN, there are many options for employment in Florida.
 However, those who work as registered nurses will encounter significantly more opportunities.
 Nationwide, the job growth outlook for LPNs is 5.3%, while for RNs, it is 5.6%.
 These figures increase substantially in Florida, where LPNs experience a 12.7% growth rate and RNs see a 12.5% growth rate from 2022 to 2032.
 This translates to approximately 14,110 new openings for RNs each year, particularly in areas where "snowbirds" reside and more medical care is available and necessary.